-Photovoltaic cells generate electricity by absorbing sunlight and using the light energy to create an electrical current.
+Solar PV cells generate electricity by absorbing sunlight and using that light energy to create an electrical current.
 There are many photovoltaic cells within a single solar panel, and the current created by all of the cells together adds up to enough electricity to help power your home.
 A standard panel used in a rooftop residential system will have 60 cells linked together.
 Commercial solar installations often use larger panels with 72 or more photovoltaic cells.

 How does a photovoltaic solar cell generate electricity?

 Photovoltaic cells, through the photovoltaic effect, absorb sunlight and generate flowing electricity.
 This process varies depending on the type of solar technology, but there are a few steps common across all solar photovoltaic cells.

-Step 1: Light is absorbed by the solar cell and knocks electrons loose
+Step 1: Light is absorbed by the PV cell and knocks electrons loose

 First, light strikes a photovoltaic cell and is absorbed by the semiconducting material it is made from (usually silicon).
 This incoming light energy causes electrons in the silicon to be knocked loose, which will eventually become the solar electricity you can use in your home.

 Step 2: Electrons begin to flow, creating an electrical current

 There are two layers of silicon used in photovoltaic cells, and each one is specially treated, or “doped”, to create an electric field, meaning one side has a net positive charge and one has a net negative charge.
 This electric field causes loose electrons to flow in one direction through the solar cell, generating an electrical current.